 Instructions

-- In a medium mixing bowl, whisk together mayonnaise, honey, condensed milk, lemon juice, salt, and white pepper until smooth to create the creamy sauce.
+- For the creamy honey-mayo sauce, use a medium mixing bowl and add mayonnaise, honey, sweetened condensed milk, lemon juice, salt, and white pepper.
+Whisk vigorously until all the ingredients are smoothly combined, resulting in a glossy, uniform sauce.

 Nutritional Information